UH3 Project: Remote Tai Chi for Knee Osteoarthritis: an Embedded Pragmatic Trial (TAICHIKNEE)

 Trial Summary

-Symptomatic osteoarthritis affects more than 32.5 million people in the United States and is a leading cause of disability and increasing medical costs.
-Toxicities associated with drug therapies for knee osteoarthritis pain have reduced the number of recommended treatments.
-There is now a critical shortage of treatment options for people with knee osteoarthritis, especially because the comorbid conditions that complicate treatment selection are highly prevalent in this older adult population.
-Tai chi, a multidimensional practice that integrates physical, psychosocial, and behavioral components, can provide clinically significant improvements in chronic knee osteoarthritis pain.
-American College of Rheumatology clinical practice guidelines strongly recommend tai chi as an intervention for knee osteoarthritis.
-Recent studies conducted during the COVID-19 pandemic suggest that remotely delivered tai chi is a promising and scalable strategy for knee osteoarthritis pain.
-However, critical knowledge gaps remain as to the real-world effectiveness of remote tai chi for knee osteoarthritis and its implementation across multiple healthcare systems.
-The TAICHIKNEE NIH Collaboratory Trials will compare the effects of a 3-month, twice-weekly, remotely delivered, web-based tai chi intervention vs routine care in 20 to 25 clinics across 4 healthcare systems in 4 geographic regions.
-The study will enroll a diverse sample of 600 patients with a clinical diagnosis of knee osteoarthritis.
+Symptomatic knee osteoarthritis affects more than 33 million people in the United States and is a leading cause of disability and growing medical costs.
+There is a critical shortage of treatment options for people with knee osteoarthritis, especially because comorbid conditions that complicate treatment selection are highly prevalent in this older adult population.
+Tai chi, a multidimensional practice that integrates physical, psychosocial, and behavioral components, provides clinically significant improvements in chronic knee osteoarthritis pain.
+The American College of Rheumatology clinical practice guidelines strongly recommend tai chi as an intervention for knee osteoarthritis.
+Recent studies conducted during the pandemic suggest that remotely delivered tai chi is a promising and scalable strategy for knee osteoarthritis pain.
+However, critical gaps remain as to the real-world effectiveness of remotely delivered tai chi for knee osteoarthritis and its implementation across multiple healthcare systems.
+TAICHIKNEE is an embedded, pragmatic, randomized trial comparing the effects of a 3-month, twice-weekly, remotely delivered, web-based tai chi intervention vs routine care across 5 healthcare systems in 6 geographic regions.
+The trial will enroll 480 patients who have a clinical diagnosis of knee osteoarthritis.
 Participants will be evaluated at baseline and 3 months, with additional follow-up at 6 and 12 months.
-The hypothesis of the study is that implementation of remotely delivered tai chi is feasible across 4 healthcare systems and that tai chi, compared with routine care, will improve physical health (including knee-related pain and function), mental health, and healthcare utilization.
-TAICHIKNEE will be the first rigorous multisite, embedded, pragmatic trial of a remote tai chi mind-body program in the outpatient practices of multiple healthcare systems and using web-based technology designed to improve patient-centered outcomes of knee osteoarthritis.
-The results will enable widespread adoption of mind-body approaches for knee osteoarthritis across healthcare systems and lay the groundwork for future trials comparing the effectiveness of different implementation strategies.
+The researchers hypothesize that implementation of remotely delivered tai chi is feasible across the 5 healthcare systems and that tai chi, compared with routine care, will improve physical health (including knee pain and function), mental health, and healthcare utilization.
+TAICHIKNEE is the first rigorous multisite, embedded, pragmatic trial of a remotely delivered tai chi mind-body program in multiple healthcare systems using web-based technology and designed to improve patient-centered outcomes of knee osteoarthritis.
+The results of the trial will inform widespread adoption of mind-body approaches for knee osteoarthritis across healthcare systems and lay the groundwork for future trials comparing the effectiveness of different implementation strategies.

 NIH Project Information